hcholab/sfgwas/README.md

 # SF-GWAS

+This fork of the sfgwas package aims to add more features in addition to compatibility with sfkit.

 Software for secure and federated genome-wide association studies, as described in:

 **Secure and Federated Genome-Wide Association Studies for Biobank-Scale Datasets**\